 The reward function in Definition 2.2 is governed by an important property: rewards are not additive, but submodular.
 This means that the sum of the reward of two explanations is greater than or equal to the reward of their union: $R{I_A,I_R}(e_1) + R{I_A,I_R}(e_2) \geq R{I_A,I_R}(e_1 \cup e_2)$.
-The intuition for the submodularity property is based on the observation that adding predicates to a conjunctive explanation already has, the lower the reward of adding a new predicate tends to be.
+The intuition for the submodularity property is based on the observation that adding predicates to an explanation offers diminishing returns: the larger an explanation already is, the lower the reward of adding a new predicate will be.
 Moreover, R is non-monotone.
 This means that adding predicates to an explanation could decrease the reward.
 This is due to the conciseness requirement that penalizes big explanations.
-The optimal explanation problem (Definition 2.2) is therefore a submodular maximization problem, which is known to be NP-hard [11].
+The optimal explanation problem (Definition 2.2) is therefore a submodular maximization problem, which is known to be NP-hard [12].